 The amount of your minimum payment is typically calculated as a percentage of the outstanding balance or a set dollar amount (like $25).
 It usually comes out to between 1% and 3% of the outstanding balance on your credit card, and includes accrued interest and applicable fees.
 Generally, if your total balance is less than the minimum due, your balance must be paid in full.

 It's important to understand your credit card issuer's minimum payment policies, as they vary from company to company.
-Here's how minimum payments generally work for some of the more popular cards from the biggest credit card companies:

 Only Making Minimum Payments Means You Pay More in Interest